Solar Companies Durham North Carolina: Compare Top Providers in 2026

 What is the average solar payback period in Durham?

-Durham homeowners typically see a full solar payback period of 11–13 years.
+Durham homeowners typically see a full solar payback period of 16–19 years (longer for a 2026 purchase since the federal residential credit expired; a lease or PPA avoids the upfront cost).
 After payback, the system generates essentially free electricity for the remaining 10–15+ years of its 25-year warranty life.
 Higher electric rates and more sun-hours shorten the payback period.

 What North Carolina incentives apply in Durham?